Breast Reduction Dallas

 Read More Testimonials

-Q: What Size Will I Be After The Operation?
+Q: What Size Will My Breasts Be After The Operation?

 A: The answer to this will largely be determined in consultation with Dr. Wallace.
-Generally, we try to make you proportionate to the rest of your body and retain a feminine appearance.
-If you particularly want to be larger or smaller, you can discuss that with Dr. Wallace and that will, of course, be taken into account.
+Generally, we try to make your breasts proportionate to the rest of your body and ensure that you retain a feminine appearance.
+If you particularly want your breasts to be a certain size, you can discuss that with Dr. Wallace and that will, of course, be taken into account.
+Areola reduction is performed as well to ensure that your areolae match the proportions of your new breasts.

 Q: Can I Have A Tummy Tuck Or Liposuction At The Same Time?